Skip to main content

 FAQ

 No. Rules only add restrictions.
-If an org-wide rule blocks a tool call, a custom-role or agent rule cannot un-block it.
+If an org-wide rule blocks a tool call, an agent rule cannot un-block it.
 To allow the call, you would need to disable or modify the org-wide rule.

 Yes.
 Agent-scoped rules are evaluated whenever that agent makes a tool call, regardless of whether the agent is running in a direct conversation, through Slack, or inside a pipeline.